 Tragically, this is the second devastating tsunami to hit Indonesia this year, following one triggered by a 7.5 magnitude earthquake in late September.
 The death toll from these disasters is over 2,500 and climbing.

 Right now, our community of Jewish global citizens is helping the people of Indonesia recover from these two tsunamis.
 We are providing local Indonesian organizations immediate humanitarian aid.

 AJWS is staying the course with our longstanding strategy for natural disaster relief: collaborating with local organizations to understand exactly what they need, and who needs it most.

-We opened the Indonesia Disaster Relief Fund and set to work with local partners to provide immediate material aid and to plan for the long, difficult road ahead: rebuilding lives utterly torn apart by this disaster.
+We opened the Indonesia Disaster Relief Fund and set to work with local partners to provide immediate material aid and to plan for the long, difficult road ahead: rebuilding lives utterly torn apart by these disasters.